project-oak/oak/docs/concepts.md

 ### Workflow

-In response to an application creation request, the Oak Manager sends back to the caller details about the gRPC endpoint of the newly created Oak Application, initialized with the application configuration specified in the request.
+ISV runs an Oak Application using the Oak Loader and publishes details about the gRPC endpoint for a client to connect to.

 Sample flow:

-- ISV writes an Oak Module for the Oak Runtime using a high-level language and compiles it to WebAssembly.
-- The client connects to the Oak Manager, and requests the creation of an Oak Node running the compiled Oak Module.
+- ISV writes an Oak Module for the Oak Runtime using a high-level language, compiles it to WebAssembly and requests the creation of an Oak Node using the Oak Loader.
-  - The module code itself is passed as part of the creation request.
-- The Oak Manager creates a new enclave and initializes it with a fresh Oak Node, and then seals the enclave.
+- The Oak Loader creates a new enclave and initializes it with a fresh Oak Node, and then seals the enclave.
 The Oak Node exposes a gRPC endpoint at a newly allocated endpoint (host:port).
 The endpoint gets forwarded to the client as part of the creation response.
   - Note up to this point no sensitive data has been exchanged.
-  - The client still has no guarantees that the endpoint is in fact running an Oak Runtime, as the Oak Manager is itself untrusted.
+  - The client still has no guarantees that the endpoint is in fact running an Oak Runtime, as the Oak Loader is itself untrusted.
 - The client connects to the Oak Node endpoint, and exchanges keys using the [Asylo assertion framework](https://asylo.dev/docs/reference/proto/identity/asylo.identity.v1.html).
   - This allows the client to verify the integrity of the Oak Node and the fact